Background

 Applicants with impairments should receive accommodations.
 Program staff should serve clients with understanding and sensitivity.
 One-on-one assistance should be provided, and advocate programs established.

-States should permit telephone and online applications for those who need them.
+Agencies should permit telephone and online applications for those who need them.
 This includes older adults, people with disabilities, and working families.
-Recertification interviews should be eliminated, and federal waivers sought as needed.
+Innovative approaches to recertification interviews should be considered to ease the burden on applicants, and federal waivers should be sought as needed.

 Supplemental Security Income and other Social Security Administration determinations, reviews, and hearing processes should be adequately funded and staffed.
 They should be handled in a timely manner.
 The process should be simplified and streamlined.